mrowe/clj-aws-ec2/README.md

 library.

 This is a very early development version.
-Currently the library only supports functions to list/describe EC2 reservations and instances.
+Currently the library only supports functions to list/describe EC2 reservations, instances and machine images (AMIs).

 [clj-aws-s3]: https://github.com/weavejester/clj-aws-s3